python-botogram/botogram/docs/api/telegram.rst

       When ``True`` indicates that the group as represented by the chat to which this message belongs, has been created.

       *This attribute can be None if it's not provided by Telegram.*

+   .. py:attribute:: supergroup_chat_created

+      When ``True`` indicates that the supergroup as represented by the chat to which this message belongs, has been created.

+      *This attribute can be None if it's not provided by Telegram.*

+   .. py:attribute:: channel_chat_created

+      When ``True`` indicates that the channel as represented by the chat to which this messag belongs, has been created.

+      *This attribute can be None if it's not provided by Telegram.*

+   .. py:attribute:: migrate_to_chat_id

+      The group has been migrated to the supergroup with the chat_id contained in this attribute.

+      *This attribute can be None if it's not provided by Telegram.*

+   .. py:attribute:: migrate_from_chat_id

+      The supergroup has been migrated from the group with the chat_id contained im this attribute.

+      *This attribute can be None if it's not provided by Telegram.*